rust-lang/rust-by-example/src/testing/doc_testing.md

 # Documentation testing

 The primary way of documenting a Rust project is through annotating the source code.
-Documentation comments are written in [markdown] and support code blocks in them.
+Documentation comments are written in [CommonMark Markdown specification][commonmark] and support code blocks in them.
 Rust takes care about correctness, so these code blocks are compiled and used as documentation tests.

 ```rust,ignore
 /// First line is a short summary describing function.